silshack/fall2013/schedule.markdown

 * Reading: Skim [PyPI ](http://docs.python.org/3/distutils/packageindex.html)for how to package programs so others can install them

 * Reading: [testpypi test server details](http://wiki.python.org/moin/TestPyPI)

+* Guest speaker: Alan Dipert, talking about fearlessness in tech

 * In-class: Open an issue or fork and fix one.
 Aim small.